 - What is the most esthetically pleasing way of linking every imaginable thing to every imaginable thing?

 - What is the exact mechanism that turns potentially interesting people into boring conformists when they age, and what can I do to disable it?

 I'm not too much into normative categories in relationships (or in anything else, actually).
 Every relationship defines itself in its own terms.
-My profile may make me sound quite deep, but deepness is definitely not the only possible way to go in relationships.

 Still, If you're looking for someone to live in your experimental, self-sufficient, underwater, polyamorous community, then please contact me at once.